dainmusty/ANSIBLE-TOWER-TANKOFM-PROJECT/README.md

 # or this depending the path of your inventory file
 ansible-inventory -i aws_ec2.yml --graph

+# to remove directories
+rm -rf ANSIBLE-TOWER-TANKOFM-PROJECT/
+rm is the remove command
+-r means recursive (remove subdirectories and their contents) -f means force (no confirmation prompts)

 # use this to create the roles
 ansible-galaxy init roles/nginx
 ansible-galaxy init roles/users